Sexual orientation and LGBTQ

 Tell someone if you are treated badly or if you feel threatened.
 For example, a friend, the school nurse or someone at a Youth Guidance Centre (ungdomsmottagning).
 The people who work in schools and at the Youth Guidance Centre have an obligation to maintain professional secrecy.

-There are also organisations that work with HBTQ matters, for example, RFSL and RFSL Ungdom.
-Through them, you can make contact with other HBTQ people, join in activities or get help with legal issues.
+There are also organisations that work with LGBTQI matters, for example, RFSL and RFSL Ungdom.
+Through them, you can make contact with other LGBTI people, join in activities or get help with legal issues.
 The network RFSL Newcomers is especially for people who are new in Sweden.

 Check the Internet to see what is available where you live.